rubygems/rfcs/text/0000-mfa-rollout.md

 When publishing a gem, authors can push multiple gems at once using `gem push <gems> [options]`.
 If the user has MFA enabled, an OTP code is to be entered once.
 Only one host may be specified for all gems.
 The response would include the results of pushing each gem (success or error).
 This is for gem owners that own many gems and would need to enter an OTP per gem push which can be cumbersome.

-## Phase 2: Recommending MFA on Most Downloaded Gems (est. Spring 2022 - Fall 2022)
+## Phase 2: Recommending MFA on Most Downloaded Gems (est. Q2 2022 - Q3 2022)

 Given that a user is an owner of the 100 most downloaded gems, there are multiple ways we will encourage users to set up MFA.